 901:3-20-04 lists the food items approved as cottage food products.

-This list is very specific and includes the following food
+This list of allowed items is very specific and includes the

 - Non-potentially hazardous bakery products (such as cookies,